eilifso/sumstud-2022/docs/einfeld.md

 Here we can see that tuning the `slope` parameter does very little in terms of the overall shape of the graph.
 There is a small difference in the slope of the density pressure plots, at the points where the graph start to drop from $\rho=1.0$ and $P=0.40$ respectively.
 In the solution with `slope=2`, this is visible at the very top of the central curve.

+Something that might also be worth noting, is that for the initial Ramses setting `slope=3.5`, the specific internal velocity gets an unfamilliar shape.
+Since this plot generally is a point of uncertainty in this report, it may not be significant.
+However, we can observe that using `slope=1` and `slope=3` produces a $P/\rho$-plot that more closely resembles the shape seen in the reference figure.